 - Tall Poppy Syndrome: Discussed in "Lobster Bucket!"There are times when you find

 - Threatening Shark: The idea behind "Shark Fighter!"

 - Took a Level in Badass: The band seems to have done this, in song.
-Compare "The Aquabat March!," where apparently there aren't quite so bulletproof, and so beg any villains with guns not to shoot them, to "Awesome Forces!" where, well, check the page quote.
+Compare "The Aquabat March!," where apparently there aren't quite so bulletproof, and so beg any villains with guns not to shoot them, to the rather more boastful "Awesome Forces!".

 - To Serve Man: The eponymous Martial Girl "came from space to eat people meat".

 - Trademark Favorite Food: The narrator of "Magic Chicken!" is more than a little obsessed with chicken.

 - Translation: Yes: The name of the eponymous Tiger Rider from "Tiger Rider vs. the Time Sprinkler!"His name is Miklik, which is translated

 To mean "the champion of hope and glory"

 - The Villain Sucks Song: "Powdered Milk Man!"

 - A Wild Rapper Appears: Featured in a couple of their songs, including one by guest singer Biz Markie on "Radio Down!"